abuehl/docs/recommendations-for-using-modules.md

 full builds with large modules.
 The build time for full build stays roughly the same with more, but smaller modules.

-More but smaller modules provider faster rubilds when something changes.
+More but smaller modules provider faster rebilds when something changes.

 ### Only use partitions if you really must

-Partitions provide the advantage, that you can forward delcare classes across partition boundaries.
+Partitions provide the advantage, that you can forward declare classes across partition boundaries.
 This isn't possible with modules.
 If you have a pointer or a reference to an object delcared in module M, you need to import M.